OURadar/RadarKit/README.md

             // Go through both polarizations
             for (int p = 0; p < 2; p++) {
-                RKInt16C *X = RKGetInt16CDataFromPulse(pulse, p);
+                // Get a data pointer to the 16-bit data RKInt16C *X = RKGetInt16CDataFromPulse(pulse, p);
-                // Go through all range gates
-                for (int g = 0; g < 1000; g++) {
+                // Go through all range gates and fill in the samples for (int g = 0; g < 1000; g++) {
                     // Copy the I/Q samples from hardware interface X->i = 0;